WNCC women capture 20th win

 WNCC won the rebound battle 48-37.
 After Zie’s 12 rebounds, Douglas and Cook each had four.

-WNCC, 20-1, will be back in action Friday when they travel to face McCook Community College in a South Sub-Region contest.
+WNCC, 20-1, will be back in action Friday, Fe.
+4, when they travel to face McCook Community College in a South Sub-Region contest.

 Douglas said they might have won their 20th game this year, but they have to keep playing hard and improving the rest of the season.